 Ecommerce SEO (search engine optimization) is the methodology of optimizing your e-commerce store so that it ranks higher in Google and brings in more organic (‘free’) traffic to your website.

-Many ecommerce owners will simply throw up a store, add some images and short product descriptions and call it good.
+Many e-commerce owners will simply throw up a store, add some images and short product descriptions and call it good.
 This is the wrong way to do it if you are wanting to get a lot of traffic from Google.
+You can use a number of tools to audit your website and ecommerce pages.

 The good thing is that it makes it easier to rank passed your competitors by following these on-page SEO techniques: